On optimizing discrete Morse functions: The Cohen-Macaulay property for the poset of partitions into permutation cycles

 \begin{thm} $\Pi_{S_n}$ is a homotopically Cohen-Macaulay poset. \end{thm}

 \proof The optimized discrete Morse function has only top-dimensional critical cells, ensuring the interval $(\hat{0},\hat{1})$ is homotopy-equivalent to a wedge of spheres of top dimension.
 The proof extends to arbitrary intervals as follows.

-Remmel previously observed that intervals $(x,y)$ with $y\ne \hat{1}$ are shellable.
+Remmel observed that all intervals $(x,y)$ with $y\ne \hat{1}$ are shellable.
 Our discrete Morse function easily generalizes to intervals $(x,\hat{1})$ by excluding from the non-essential set of a saturated chain restricted to $(x,\hat{1})$ any labels appearing below $x$.
 We may still define forced and unforced inversions in terms of co-atom permutations. \EOP